Tufts CS 117 (Fall 2023):

 Similarly, though it will not be assigned reading, the book Unix and Linux System Administration Handbook, 4th Edition by Evi Nemeth, Garth Snyder, Trent Hein, and Ben Whaley is a great source of information about Unix/Linux command level programming.
 Its stated goal is to teach you to administer a Unix system, but it's got tons of useful information for anybody trying to do serious work with Unix or Linux.
 To contrast their strengths: Kerrisk will tell you how to use program APIs in your C/C++ code to do things like create files, set permissions, etc; Nemeth et. al. are more likely to tell you how to do the same things from the command prompt.

 To re-emphasize: you should not have to buy any of these books to do well in the course.
 Then again, if you're like me and like to get good books that teach you things you didn't even know you should learn about, all of the above are great options.
-You'll probably be referring to several using Safari; Kerrisk is the only one from which I expect to assign reading.
+You'll probably be referring to several using O'Reilly Books; Kerrisk and Weaving the Web are the only ones from which I expect to assign reading.

-Safari books can be accessed from any modern Web browser with Flash support, and access is free for Tufts students.
-Safari has hundreds of excellent books on computer science, including several to which we will refer in COMP 117.
+O'Reilly books can be accessed from any modern Web browser and access is free for Tufts students.
+O'Reilly has hundreds of excellent books on computer science, including several to which we will refer in CS 117.

-Safari provides URIs for each book (see below), or you can just search for the author's name in the Safari search box.
-Be sure that either: 1) you are on the campus network -or- 2) you have used the VPN to tunnel into the compus network -or- 3) that you have logged onto Safari using the Tufts Access Page before attempting to follow these links. .
+O'Reilly provides URIs for each book (see below), or you can just search for the author's name in the O'Reilly search box.
+Be sure that either: 1) you are on the campus network -or- 2) you have used the VPN to tunnel into the compus network -or- 3) that you have logged onto O'Reilly Books using the Tufts Access Page before attempting to follow these links. .

 The W3C Technical Architecture Group is the senior technical steering committee for the Web.
 One of its responsibilities is to educate the community on principles of Web Architecture, and also to explore or resolve important architectural problems.